sd-powell/portfolio_project_3/README.md

 Version control was managed using **Git** and **GitHub**, with regular, descriptive commits to track progress and maintain a clear development history.

-<a id=accessibility></a>

-### Accessibility

-Accessibility has been a key consideration throughout the development of Vinyl Crate.
-Measures taken to ensure the site is inclusive and user-friendly include:

-- Using semantic HTML5 elements to improve structure and navigation for assistive technologies
-- Adding descriptive `alt` attributes to all meaningful images, including record covers and banners
-- Applying `aria-labels` to interactive elements such as icon-only buttons and links for screen reader clarity
-- Maintaining strong colour contrast across the UI, particularly in key areas like filters, buttons, and navigation (see [Colour Scheme](#colours))
-- Ensuring focus states and keyboard navigability across all interactive components

-Accessibility was evaluated using **Lighthouse**, **WAVE**, and manual checks in Chrome DevTools.
-Detailed results are available in the [TESTING.md](TESTING.md) document.

 <a id=future-implementation></a>

 #### Future Implementations